 Improve your leadership

-The 360 review was created as a way of gaining a complete look at your performance.
-You can identify common problems such as under-communication, not seeking out new opportunities, or ignoring poor performance and discover behaviors of which you should be proud.
+The 360-degree review was created as a way of gaining a complete look at your performance.
+You can identify common problems such as under-communicating, not seeking out new opportunities, ignoring poor performance, and discovering behaviors of which you should be proud.